Microdosing for ADHD

 As researchers learn more about the realities of attention-deficit/hyperactivity disorder (ADHD), it’s becoming increasingly clear that traditional treatments are struggling to keep pace with patients’ needs.
 Many standard methods fall short or are ineffective, leaving patients desperate for better solutions.
 Meanwhile, those reliant on these treatments find themselves grappling with side effects or the repercussions of an ongoing Adderall shortage, further complicating already challenging situations.
-It may come as no surprise then that people have turned their eyes to an unconventional new treatment: microdosing for ADHD.
-(1)
+It may come as no surprise then that people have turned their eyes to an unconventional new treatment: microdosing for ADHD(1)

 “ADHD is highly prevalent among children, affecting around 9.8% or approximately 6 million children in the US.”